9dots/9dots.io-pages/OjM5fW2.md

 type: lesson
 title: Create a Song
 org: 9dots
+objective:
-objective: "By the end of the lesson, students will be able to identify the difference between a happy song and a sad song, and create two original songs using the GarageBand loops one happy and one sad."
+  - Identify the difference between a happy song and a sad song
+  - Create two original songs using the GarageBand loops one happy and one sad
 blurb: Students will discuss characteristics of happ and sad songs and then compose two original songs that evoke those emotions.
 image: "http://uploads.9dots.io/Ol3wtvv_md.jpg"
 attachments: